 Having just come back from guiding The Patagonia Trail in Argentina, we are again SO thankful that we’ve got this whole packing-for-a-riding-holiday thing down to a fine art.
 There’s nothing quite like that moment when the heavens open and you can pull on your trusty waterproof jacket, strap on your jockey goggles to keep the rain out of your eyes, take a swig from your hip flask and pass around the emergency chocolates to your Globetrotting comrades!

 But it’s taken YEARS to perfect the art of packing, and rides in mountainous regions, where the weather can change at the drop of the hat and you need to be prepared for all extremes, are definitely the most challenging to prepare for.
 Not to mention the good probability of a baggage weight limit if you’re taking regional transfers, and the (very) limited laundry facilities that will be on offer – it’s more important than ever to pack exactly what you need, no more and no less.

-Once you book on a horse riding holiday, you’ll be sent a packing list that’s tailored specifically to that ride – but in the meantime, the following is a great starting point for rides such as those in Argentina, Chile, Mongolia, Iceland, and the mountains of New Zealand, southern Australia and the US.
+Once you book on a horse riding holiday, you’ll be sent a packing list that’s tailored specifically to that ride – but in the meantime, the following is a great starting point for rides such as those in Argentina, Chile, Mongolia, Iceland, and the mountains of New Zealand, southern Australia, the US and Canada.

 Before you leave

 As for packing, most of these more intrepid rides will require your baggage to be handled quite a bit, either by you or by your guides and support team, so we highly recommend using a soft duffel bag rather than a hard, Samsonite-style suitcase.
 If you’re travelling light, our Safari Bag is our go-to.